jayronsoares/one_hundred_sql/retail_answers.md

     ) dept_avg ON e.Department = dept_avg.Department
     WHERE e.Salary > dept_avg.AvgSalary;
     ```

-**These advanced SQL questions cover complex scenarios and utilize advanced SQL techniques such as window functions, subqueries, and advanced aggregations.**
+**Advanced SQL questions**

-1. **Find the customers who have made at least two orders, where the time difference between their first and last order is more than 30 days.**
+16. **Find the customers who have made at least two orders, where the time difference between their first and last order is more than 30 days.**

     ```sql
     SELECT c.Name, COUNT(o.OrderID) AS NumOrders